Subteams

 Sizing and Stability Calculations

-A MATLAB code is used to analyze the scoring of each mission, as laid out in the competition rules, in order to determine which missions are the most critical and which aspects of the design should be focused on to maximize the overall competition score.
+Scripts are used to analyze the scoring of each mission, as laid out in the competition rules, in order to determine which missions are the most critical and which aspects of the design should be focused on to maximize the overall competition score.

 Airfoil Selection